Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Proofs

 \subsection{Proof for distance to Lorentz hyperplane}

-\paragraph{Proof for Theorem \ref{theorem:disthyp}} To proof the distance to a hyperplane in the Lorentz model, we follow the approach of \citet{cho-et-al-2019} and utilize the hyperbolic reflection.
+\paragraph{Proof for Theorem \ref{theorem:disthyp}} To proof the distance of a point to hyperplanes in the Lorentz model, we follow the approach of \citet{cho-et-al-2019} and utilize the hyperbolic reflection.
 The idea is, that a hyperplane defines a reflection that interchanges two half-spaces.
 Therefore, the distance from a point $\vect{x}\in\mathbb{L}^n_K$ to the hyperplane $H_{\vect{w},\vect{p}}$ can be calculated by halving the distance to its reflection in the hyperplane $\vect{x}\rightarrow\vect{y}_{\vect{w}}$

-The hyperbolic reflection is well-known in the literature \cite{reflection} and can be formulated as
+The hyperbolic reflection is well-known in the literature \citep{reflection} and can be formulated as

 where $\vect{w}$ is the perpendicular vector to the hyperplane and $\lprod{\vect{w}}{\vect{w}}>0$.
-Now, inserting Equation \ref{eq:reflection} into Equation \ref{eq:dist1} we can compute the distance to the hyperplane as follows
+Now, inserting Eq. \ref{eq:reflection} into Eq. \ref{eq:dist1} we can compute the distance to the hyperplane as follows

 which gives the final formula: